We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - If you use a conditioner after shampooing, leave it in for at least 5 minutes, then rinse out with cool water.

-- Don’t pull or tug at hair when it’s wet.
+- Don’t pull or tug at your hair when it’s wet.
 This can break the ends.
-If you comb conditioner through your hair after washing, use a wide-comb brush or your fingers.
+If you comb the conditioner through your hair after washing, use a wide-comb brush or your fingers.

 - The water temperature you use also has an effect on your hair.
 Warm or cool water is best for washing hair.
 Water that’s too hot can strip color from dyed hair, and it may make hair dry and cause flyaways.
 Anecdotally, some people find that giving their hair a final rinse in cold water makes it shinier.

-There’s a large and ever-increasing demand for all-natural products that aren’t harmful to health or the planet.
+There’s a large and ever-increasing demand for all-natural products that aren’t harmful to our health and the planet.
 Natural shampoos that can clean and soften all types of hair, without adding to our carbon footprint or toxic load, are available.